Iamsdt/password_manager/README.md

 ### Motivation

-My intention of this project, to build a personal password manager.
-Anyone can you this project and generate his own personal mobile app.
-All the password will be saved into his own **Firebase** **Firestone** database with encryption.
+My intention for this project, to build a personal password manager.
+Anyone can use this project and generate his own personal mobile app.
+All the passwords will be saved into his own **Firebase** **Firestone** database with encryption.
 You need just 2 steps -

-1. Create Firebase project and Enable Firebase **Firestone** Database for the project
+1. Create **Firebase** project and Enable **Firebase** **Firestone** Database for the project

 2. Generate **App** with flutter

 ### Screenshots